 Parameters

 The parameters system makes all the gettable and settable parameters of the copter accessible.
 The copter holds a table of parameters which can be retrieved.
 In this table every parameter name is associated with an ID and a group name.
-Three IDs are used to acces the TOC and the parameters:
+Three IDs are used to acces the Table of Contents (TOC) and the parameters:

 Port Channel Function